Open Bible Data Home About News OET Key

 mountains cleft

-The word Bether is a transliteration of a Hebrew word that means “cleft” or “divided.”
+The word Bether is a word borrowed from the Hebrew that means “cleft” or “divided.”
+You will need to decide if you will borrow it into your language or if you will translate the meaning.
+Either approach has broad support.
 Here it could: (1) be a proper name that refers to a specific place in Israel.
-If you choose this option then in your translation you can spell it the way that it sounds in your language as modeled by the ULT.
-In this case, you may want to put the meaning in a footnote.
+If you choose this option, then in your translation you could spell it the way that it sounds in your language and then put the meaning in a footnote.
 (2) be a description of the mountains.
 Alternate translation: “the cleft mountains” or “the rugged mountains” or “the mountain gorges”